This article originally appeared on VICE Alps

-Sure, some of them are donated, but just as many are delivered by estate liquidators from dead or bankrupt people's homes.
-Unsurprisingly, being a liquidator isn't always fun.
-There's a lot more to dead people's apartments than vintage collectibles and cupboards filled with expired food.
-From time to time, you have to deal with some really horrendous shit, too.
+Sure, a lot of them are donated by private citizens but just as many find themselves in charity shops after being taken from apartments by estate liquidators.
+It goes without saying that being a liquidator isn't always fun – it turns out there's a lot more to dead people's apartments than just vintage collectables.
+From time to time, you need to deal with some really nasty things, too.

-I had a chat with a professional real estate liquidator (who wanted to remain anonymous) to try to understand some of the problems he and his colleagues face on a daily basis.
-This is what he had to say.
+I had a chat with a professional real estate liquidator (who wanted to remain anonymous) to try and and understand some of the problems they face on a daily basis.
+This is what he had to say:

 We deal with a lot of hoarders and their squalid apartments.
-These poor people are usually pretty lonely and have no one to take care of all the stuff they leave behind when they die, so it's up to people like me to clean up their earthly belongings.
-I remember this one apartment that nobody wanted to deal with, except the company I work for.
-It was a four-room flat on the third floor of a housing block.
-Normally, my boss visits each property first to see how much time and effort it'll take to clear and then sends us out to get the job done.
-When he came back from this particular apartment he told us, "Whatever you do, don't go into the bathroom."
+These poor people are usually pretty lonely and have no one to take care of all the stuff they leave behind when they die, so it's up to people like me.
+I remember this one apartment that nobody wanted to deal with, except my company.
+It was a four room flat on the third floor of a housing block.
+Normally, my boss goes to the apartments first to see how much time and effort it'll take to clear and then sends us out to get it done.
+When he came back from this particular one, he told us, "Whatever you do, don't go into the bathroom."

 The flat was in really, really bad shape.
-The entire floor was covered in a ten-inch-thick layer of trash.
-My boss had ordered a container to be delivered to the garden, for us to fill with all the filth.
-We got to shoveling all the grime into bags and throwing them off the balcony so we wouldn't have to run up and down the stairs.
+The entire floor was covered in a ten inch thick layer of trash.
+My boss had ordered a container to be delivered to the garden, which we could fill with all the filth.
+We started shovelling all the grime into bags and began throwing the bags off the balcony so we didn't need to run up and down the stairs.

-There was a mountain of blankets and mattresses in the bedroom—so many that it was difficult to tell where one mattress ended and the other began.
+There was a mountain of blankets and mattresses in the bedroom – it was difficult to tell where one mattress ended and the other began.
 As my colleague started separating them, we heard a bunch of scratching and squeaking.
 All of a sudden, about 40 mice ran out and scattered in every direction.
-To this day, we don't know whether this hoarder had brought them in himself or not.
+To this day, we don't know whether or not this hoarder had brought them in himself or not.

-This one actually happened to my boss.
-I believe him, too—he is not the kind of guy who makes things up.
-The story also makes sense given how the guy looks.
-He's this kind of bodybuilder/gigolo guy who owns a flashy car that more or less embodies his personality.
+This didn't happen to me, it happened to my boss.
+I believe him, too – my boss isn't the kind of guy who makes things up.
+The story also makes sense given how the chap looks.
+He's this kind of bodybuilder/gigolo guy who owns a flashy car that more-or-less embodies his personality.

 The Violent Farmer

 Another time, an older lady who owned a house in the Swiss countryside called.
-She said that her house was situated on a piece of land that weirdly also belonged to a farmer, who supposedly held a grudge against her because he wanted the property for himself.
+Her house was situated on a piece of land that apparently belonged to a farmer, who supposedly held a grudge against her because he wanted the property for himself.
 She explained that he had threatened her and said that she wouldn't be alive for long if she ever went there again.
 Given that she wasn't there often and there was a farmer trying to kill her, she decided to liquidate the house and sell it.

-My boss and I drove to western Switzerland to check out the place.
+My boss and I drove to Western Switzerland to check it out.
 Even though the woman seemed shaken, it was hard to tell if her story was entirely true.

-As soon as we turned the corner onto the farm, we met the farmer and his tractor.
-He was driving full throttle toward us and obviously had no interest in braking.
-It wasn't possible for us to make way for him—our car would have rolled down the hill—so I just stuck it in reverse and started backing up as fast as I could.
+As soon as we turned the corner onto the farm, we were lucky to meet the farmer and his tractor.
+He was driving full throttle towards us and seemed to have no interest in braking.
+It wasn't possible for us to make way for him – our car would have rolled down the hill.
+The farmer was coming right at us so I just stuck the car in reverse and started backing up as fast as I could.
 My boss jumped out of the passenger door and rolled down the hill because he was convinced we were going to die.

 After we assessed the house and collected what we could sell, we headed home.
 We were barely a quarter mile away before our car got stuck in the mud.
 We had to call the farmer for help.

 My boss tried to play the bigger man and reason with him in broken French, asking what we could do to get him to help us.
-He said that I needed to apologize.
-Begrudgingly, I told him I was sorry.
+He said that I needed to apologise.
+Of course I did – begrudgingly, but I did it.

-The company I work for owns a secondhand store, situated in an old industrial building that looks like a garage.
-Its facade isn't a proper wall—it's a big door made of aluminum and plexiglass panels.
-I was sorting things out in the shop and staring out of the plexiglass windows one day when I saw a car coming.
-I wasn't particularly frightened because there's a parking lot right outside, so cars drive toward the building all the time.
-But this one wasn't stopping.
-I didn't realize what was happening until I heard this monstrous crash, and I only fully comprehended the situation when I saw the car coming at me in slow motion.
+My business owns a second hand store that's situated in an old industrial building that looks like a garage.
+Its facade isn't a proper wall – it's a big door made of aluminium and plexiglass panels.
+I was sorting things out in the shop and staring out of the plexiglass windows, when I saw a car coming.
+There's nothing particularly out of the ordinary about that since there's a parking lot right outside.
+But the car wasn't stopping, it just kept going.
+I didn't realise what was happening until I heard this monstrous crash.
+I only really got it when the car continued coming at me in slow motion.

-It was like something from a movie: The store exploded.
-The car just plowed all the contents of the shop right up to my feet.
-I didn't move at all—I just stood there and watched it happen.
+It was like something from a movie; there was stuff everywhere.
+The car just ploughed all the stuff right up to my feet.
+I didn't move at all, I just stood there and watched it happen.
 When the car finally rumbled to a halt, an old man and his wife stumbled out.
 They were confused and very apologetic.
 Turns out, they had mixed up the gas pedal with the brakes.